iadvize/documentation/README.md

 # :memo: Documentation

-This documentation is the technical documentation for iAdvize APIs and the Developer platform.
+This documentation is the technical documentation for iAdvize API and the Developer platform.
 This repository is used to store the source of [iAdvize Documentation](https://developers.iadvize.com/documentation).
-The iAdvize Documentation is generating from the Documenatation.md of this repository.
+The iAdvize's Documentation is generated from the Documentation.md of this repository.

-If you have a question about this documentation you can send a email to developers@iadvize.com.
+If you have questions about this documentation you can send an email to developers@iadvize.com.

 ## How to contribute